AstromanGaming/Kingroon-KP3S-Marlin-Firmware/README.md

 # Kingroon-KP3S-Marlin-Firmware-Fork
 A Marlin firmware for Kingroon KP3S

+Note: This branch is W.I.P.

-Based on build ... (...) of XXXX-XX-XX
+Based on build 2.1.3-b2 (Marlin 2.1.3 beta 2) of 2025-01-16

 It's for Kingroon mainboard 1.3 with GD32F303 chip.

-(OctoPrint is recommended for these Marlin Firmwares)
+(OctoPrint is recommended for this Marlin Firmware)

 ## Main features: